LISA and the LISA Science Team: The LISA Science Team (LST)

 \subsection{The Alerts Working Group}

-Set up at the LST face-to-face in December 2025, this WG is chaired by ZH and VK.
-The goals are to provide inputs and specifications to the DDPC for developing a pipeline for issuing alerts; design recommendations for SOC on when and how to operate this pipeline and issue alerts; and connect with communities outside LISA to ensure awareness and lead-time needed for triggered EM observations.
+Initialized at the LST face-to-face in December 2025, this WG is chaired by ZH and VK.
+The goals are to provide inputs and specifications to the SGS in developing a pipeline for issuing alerts; design recommendations for SOC on when and how to operate this pipeline and issue alerts; and connect with communities outside LISA to ensure awareness and lead-time needed for triggered EM observations.